Skip to main content

 Restore with Specific Conditions

-UNDELETE MAX 25 Opportunity
+UNDELETE Opportunity

 WHERE StageName = 'Closed Won'